DivyaDharshini-D/VIT-Hackathon---Disaster-Alert-Application-/readme.md

 ---

 ## 🏆 License
-This project is for educational and hackathon use only.
+This project is for educational and hackathon use only @2025.